Visit program's site: www.nyu.edu/cross-school-minors

 Students interested in pursuing a cross-school minor are encouraged to view minor requirements and to contact a minor representative with any questions.
 Minor curricula and contact information can be found on the NYU cross-school minors website (www.nyu.edu/cross-school-minors).
 For additional advising support, CAS students can contact the associate director for interschool programs in the College, or schedule an appointment with the associate director through the College’s Preprofessional Advising Center (Silver Center, Room 901, 212-998-8160).

 With the exception of the cinema studies minor, all courses taken outside the College to complete cross-school minor requirements count toward the 16-point limit on course work in other diisions.
 Since many of these minors require 16 points of coursework outside the College, students are strongly encouraged to develop their course of study in consultation with a CAS adviser.
 Courses taken within the College (with a -UA suffix) to complete cross-school minor requirements will not count toward the 16-point limit.
-Students seeking additional non-CAS credits above the 16-point limit must file a petition in the Office of the Associate Dean for Students (cas.nyu.edu/academic-standards/petitions.html; Silver Center, Room 909; 212-998-8140).
+Students seeking additional non-CAS credits above the 16-point limit must speak with their academic adviser in the College Advising Center (Silver Center, Room 905; 212-998-8130).

 No courses taken in the other schools of NYU (whether for a cross-school minor or as electives) may count toward the 64 credits that internal or external transfer students to CAS are required to complete in CAS (-UA) courses.